 How are we reducing our carbon footprint?

 To achieve this, we calculate the total environmental impact of our supply chain.
-Together with CO2 Logic, we map down the journey of every product from production till the arrival at the customer.
-The shipping method, the travelled kilometres and weight are monitored to give an accurate picture of the emissions.
+Together with CO2 Logic, we map down the journey of every product from production untill the arrival of the customer.
+The shipping method, travel kilometres, and weight are monitored to picture the emissions accurately.